 "Great insight into federal environmental regulation." -- Chambers USA 2015

-Before joining Pepper in 1986, Mr. Walsh served as section chief of the U.S. Environmental Protection Agency (EPA) Office of Enforcement and was lead EPA counsel on the precedent setting hazardous waste lawsuits brought against Occidental Chemical Corporation concerning the Love Canal and related landfills.
-He also worked in the Office of Water Enforcement.
+Before joining Pepper in 1986, Mr. Walsh served as the chief of the EPA’s Drinking Water and Wetlands Enforcement Branch and was lead EPA counsel on the precedent-setting hazardous waste lawsuits brought against Occidental Chemical Corporation concerning the Love Canal and related landfills.

 Mr. Walsh has written and spoken on a wide range of topics, including regulation and cleanup levels, choosing cleanup goals and technologies, the use of groundwater models in the regulatory system, and the distinction between personal injury claims and regulatory limits.
 Mr. Walsh has frequently advised the National Academies of Science, including Committees on Groundwater Cleanup Alternatives, Adaptive Site Management at Navy Facilities, Use of Groundwater Modeling in the Regulatory System, and methods of destroying chemical weapons.
 In each case, he has approached complex scientific and policy issues in a manner that facilitated development of a fair and scientifically sound consensus.